-Apricot Turnovers are made quick and easy with frozen puff pastry dough ~ use your favorite jam in place of fresh fruit for an even faster treat!
+Apricot Turnovers are made quick and easy with frozen puff pastry dough and fresh apricots ~ use your favorite jam in place of fresh fruit for an even faster treat!

 I love this idea for using up stray summer fruit.
 Peaches, plums, figs, or berries would all be delicious, and I think those small Italian plums that come into season at the end of the summer would be amazing.
 This is great for salvaging less than perfect fruit, too.
 Bruised, over or under ripe, whatever the issue is they’ll get a second chance baked up in these puff pastry turnovers.
 Next month try apples or pears, mixed with some fall spices like cinnamon, cardamom, and nutmeg.

 Puff pastry is perfect for turnovers because it’s so light and airy.
 Regular pie dough can overwhelm the fruit and be too heavy and ‘doughy’.
 The only downside to puff pastry is that it doesn’t keep well, so these turnovers should be devoured shortly after baking.
 I include the option to add sugar to the fruit, but I didn’t, I love the tangy flavor of the baked apricots.